syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Mac.md

 <img src="OCR-Images/mac_step5.png" alt="Mac_step4" width="100%" Height="Auto"/>

-Step 7: Add a new action method PerformOCR in HomeController.cs and include the below code snippet to perform OCR in PDF file and download it.
+Step 9: Add a new action method PerformOCR in the HomeController.cs, and include the following code sample to perform OCR in a PDF file and download it.

 {% highlight c# tabtitle="C#" %}